 Video ads, which are six to thirty seconds long, have found a new creative platform on social media, which considers the video to be a powerful platform for social engagement.
 The viewer can elect to skip the ad after a few seconds, or may be required to view it in its entirety.
 For example, YouTube offers numerous video advertising options to complement a global marketing plan.
 Video advertising can, therefore, be incorporated before, during or after the content.
 It is an excellent tool for announcing a promotional offer or building brand awareness.

 Based on the same principle as traditional video advertising, it is activated when a user accesses virtual reality content.
 This could be used with YouTube, Facebook or any other platform or app specifically designed to broadcast virtual reality.
 Mobile virtual reality video is extremely immersive and can even interact with the user, creating a nearly limitless field of storytelling.

 This is an advertising style that lived its glory days on the computer.
 An interstitial ad is a separate window that covers the content of the site you wish to access.
 Intrusive and despised, it was probably one of the many reasons that led internet users to employ ad blockers.
 It is also found on mobile devices and Google recently decided to limit its use by downgrading the sites which display these ads on the first page that a user is visiting.
-It is, however, a very powerful display format if delivered sparingly.
+However, it is a very powerful display format if delivered sparingly.
 It should not cover the full screen of the mobile device and should only be displayed after the mobile user has seen several pages from the same site.

 On mobile apps, particularly those featuring current events, rich media ads are integrated between or within the content.
 These ads are interactive and encourage viewers to engage with the content by completing an action like virtually “scratching” a game ticket, pressing buttons, or uncovering a part of the screen.
 Rich media ads can also include videos and animation.
 They are often very well-designed, fun and represent a good example of effective advertising, creating a physical connection with the user.